 Compared to the average family Midwestern family, we didn’t eat a ton of casseroles growing up.
 However, there are two casseroles my mom makes quite frequently that I inevitably crave when temperatures plummet: tuna noodle and chicken mushroom.
 To give this casserole a nutritional face-lift I’ve made a few changes.

 The end result?
-Ooey, gooey, cheesy goodness that takes nothing like health food.
+Ooey, gooey, cheesy goodness that takes nothing like healthy food.
 Jacob had 3 servings himself which is always a good sign.

 Chicken and Mushroom Casserole